siddharthrv/transaction/README.md

 Go to http://localhost:8090 to get API spec

-Repo will have postman collection in root directory Transaction.postman_collection.json which can be imported into postman
+Repo will have postman collection in root directory Transaction.postman_collection.json which can also be imported